 The Original Chinese Conjuror tells the true story of magician William Robinson who, in his efforts to enliven his act, adopts the persona of a mystical conjuror from China - and keeps his real identity hidden to all but those closest to him.
 Raymond Yiu’s opera is a hilarious and poignant tale of ambition, masquerade, and - of course - magic!

 The production will be directed by Northern Opera Group’s Artistic Director, David Ward, conducted by Lewis Gaston, and designed by George Leigh.
-The cast includes Rosemary Clifford, Alex Haigh and Keith Pun, with full casting to be announced soon.

 Whether you are an opera enthusiast, or new to the art, we hope that we’ll have something for everyone as part of the 2018 Festival.